-- The vacuum that deep-cleans now cleans itself.
+- Self-Cleaning Brushroll Technology: The vacuum that deep-cleans now cleans itself.
 The self-cleaning brushroll delivers nonstop hair removal.

 - Powered-Lift Away: the pod detaches to extend the reach of the cleaner head, including under furniture.

-- Anti-Allergen Complete Seal Technology and a HEPA filter trap dust and allergens inside the vacuum cleaner.
+- Anti-Allergen Complete Seal Technology: with a HEPA filter trap dust and allergens inside the vacuum cleaner.

 Difference Between Vertex AZ2002 And Apex AZ1002